renpy/renpy/sphinx/source/character_callbacks.rst

 `what`
     The text that is going to be supplied to the what displayable.

-The "show", "show_done", and "slow_done" callbacks are also given additional keyword
+The "show" and "slow_done" callbacks are also given additional keyword
 arguments:

 `start`